bergesinstitute/grafmethodenglish/book-3-unit-7.md

 6. Hemos comprado los billetes.
 Vamos a ir a Portugal en julio.
 7. Alguien ha llamado a la puerta.
 Yo abro.
 8. ¿Cuánto tiempo vas a quedarte?
-9. Seguro que lo pasarás muy bien.
-10. Me voy a mudar a Madrid el año que viene.
+9. Me voy a mudar a Madrid el año que viene.

 ## 4. Answer using complete sentences